Configuring Client Access to the Local Mirror

 - Create a local

-To distinguish the local repositories from the public yum repositories or ULN channels, prefix the names of their entries with a string such as
+To distinguish the local repositories from the public yum repositories, prefix the names of their entries with a string such as

 Ensure that the following configurations are correct: